 Although you can buy cheaply, those planning shorter stays in South Africa should consider capital gains tax.
 This tas is relatively high in South Africa and can eat into profits on short-term investments.
 Sellers are typically liable to pay capital gains tax of 33.3% on their profits, after deducting certain expenses.

 How to find houses for sale in South Africa

 Property for sale in South Africa generally goes through real estate agents, and private sales are relatively rare.
 Estate agents in South Africa must register with the Estate Agency Affairs Board.
 Agents receive a certificate annually that says they comply with the code of conduct.
 Many agents are also members of the Institute of Estate Agents of South Africa.
 You can find a listing of housing services and real estate agents in South Africa.

 You can also find real estate agents that specialize selling in a particular area or focused on foreign buyers.
 This is particularly the case in more popular areas such as Cape Town, Pretoria, Durban, and Johannesburg.

 A traditional method of sourcing properties is registering your preferences with as many agents in the area as possible and hoping that they are diligent enough to find you the right home.

-You’ll find many sites advertising properties, which can be a quick way toauuage potential areas, prices, and properties.
-Read tips on how to choose the right real estate agent in South Africa
+You’ll find many sites advertising properties, which can be a quick way to gauge potential areas, prices, and properties.
+Read up on some tips for how to choose the right real estate agent in South Africa

 Real estate agents in South Africa: